Eden High School: Athletics

 The Eden Flyers compete in the Niagara Region High School Athletics Association (NRHSAA) region, one of four zones in the Southern Ontario Secondary Schools Association (SOSSA).
 As of 2023, a synthetic grass field was planned for the school.

 Volleyball

 The boys' team has won the OFSAA volleyball championship 12 times, including an eight-year win streak from 2006 to 2013 and titles in 2015, 2018 and 2019 in AA, and 2021 in AAA.
 The girls' volleyball team won the OFSAA title in 2015.

 Basketball

 Eden's boys' basketball team has competed in five OFSAA championships tournaments.
 The 2023-24 Flyers won the school's first-ever Welland Tribune Tournament championship with a 70-55 win over the A.N.
 Myer Marauders.
 They went on to end the season with a strong performance at OFSAA, finishing in fourth place, their best in the provincial championships.

 Spiritual Life Centre

-Although officially a public school, Eden's one-of-a-kind Spiritual Life Centre (SLC) provides students with an optional morning chapel and daily services to connect students with their faith.
+Although officially a public school, Eden's Spiritual Life Centre (SLC) provides students with an optional morning chapel and daily services.